Kpable/kpable.github.io/_portfolio/space-cat-9.md

     alt: "placeholder image 2"
 ---

-I was hired on for a 2020 summer long contract to work on the game initially but by then couldn't step away from the game until it saw completion.
+I was hired on for a 3 month contract to work on the game initially but by then couldn't step away from the game until it saw completion.
 Though the team took a break in the Fall, development resumed in February 2021.
 After working on it some more to get it to a fun playable state most of 2021, we finally hit a point where we could happily release a beta build to the public.

 {% include gallery %}